I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltallocatecallbackdataex.md

 <p>The <b>FltAllocateCallbackDataEx</b> routine returns STATUS_SUCCESS on success or STATUS_INSUFFICIENT_RESOURCES if the routine encountered a pool allocation failure when attempting to allocate the callback data structure or if the FLT_ALLOCATE_CALLBACK_DATA_PREALLOCATE_ALL_MEMORY flag is set and additional memory could not be allocated.</p>

 ## -remarks
 <p>If the FLT_ALLOCATE_CALLBACK_DATA_PREALLOCATE_ALL_MEMORY flag is set, the routine allocates all the memory needed for additional filter manager structures to be used in a subsequent I/O request.
 Using this flag enables a minifilter to preallocate one or more callback data structures to be used for issuing I/O requests under low memory conditions or in situations where recovering from a memory allocation failure might be complicated. </p>

 <p>Set <i>FileObject</i> to <b>NULL</b> if this is a CREATE operation.</p>

-<p>If the FLT_ALLOCATE_CALLBACK_DATA_PREALLOCATE_ALL_MEMORY flag is set, the routine allocates all the memory needed for additional filter manager structures to be used in a subsequent I/O request.
-Using this flag enables a minifilter to preallocate one or more callback data structures to be used for issuing I/O requests under low memory conditions or in situations where recovering from a memory allocation failure might be complicated. </p>

-<p>Set <i>FileObject</i> to <b>NULL</b> if this is a CREATE operation.</p>